Southwest Gas Holdings, Inc. research snapshot

 SWX AI Trading Strategy Framework

-The SWX AI trading strategy is a rules-based framework for monitoring a regulated natural gas utility through rate case cycles, interest rate shifts, and customer growth trends.
-It is not personal advice and should be paired with fresh regulatory filings, dividend announcements, and defined position sizing.
+The SWX AI trading strategy is a rules-based framework for monitoring a regulated natural gas utility through rate case cycles, Great Basin execution, and interest rate shifts.
+It is not personal advice and should be paired with fresh regulatory filings, the August 5, 2026 earnings report, and defined position sizing.

 Income-focused setup